-Many of these photos were digitally developed from original glass negatives taken by three early Ipswich photographers, Arthur Wesley Dow, George Dexter, and Edward L. Darling.
+Many of these photos were digitally developed from original glass negatives taken by three early Ipswich photographers Arthur Wesley Dow, George Dexter, and Edward L. Darling.

-The Indian village of Agawam became a Puritan settlement in 1633 as an outpost of the Massachusetts Bay Colony.
+The Native American village of Agawam became a Puritan settlement in 1633 as an outpost of the Massachusetts Bay Colony.
 The community was named Ipswich in 1634 upon the official founding of the town.
 Click on any photo to begin the slideshow.